 STATEMENT OF BELIEFS

-A. The original Hebrew Scriptures are inspired of Yehovah God and reveals knowledge man could not learn by himself.
-We are to live by every word that proceeds out of the mouth of Yehovah, Matthew 4:4.
+A. The original Hebrew Scriptures are inspired by Avinu Elohei and reveal knowledge that man could not learn by himself.
+We are to live by every Word that proceeds out of the mouth of AVINU, Matthew 4:4.

-C. The original Hebrew writings of the Scriptures is His truth and is of no private interpretation, 2Peter 1:21.
+C. The original Hebrew writings of the Scriptures are His truth and are of no private interpretation.
+2Peter 1:21.

 We must neither add to nor take away from Scripture, Deuteronomy 4:2; 12:32; Rev. 22:18.